What is Indocyanine Green Angiography?

 What Does Indocyanine Green Angiography Treat?

-With the ICG Angiography, abnormal blood vessels can be detected.
-These are associated with eye conditions such as macular degeneration.
+With the ICG Angiography, abnormal blood vessels can be detected and the choroidal and retinal circulation.
+These are associated with eye conditions such as age-related macular degeneration.
 This eye condition can cause bleeding, scarring, and/or vision loss.
+It can also detect a choroidal hemangioma or circumscribed choroidal hemangioma, benign tumor in the blood vessels in the choroid, the layer of tissue between the retina and the sclera (white part of the eye).

 Schedule a Consultation

 If you need to have this test done, your eye doctor at Boston Vision will tell you how to prepare for this test.
 If you are experiencing any issues with your eyes, don’t wait to get an examination.
-To schedule your appointment, book online with us or email us at help@bostonvision.com to get started.
+To schedule your appointment, book online with us to get started.